How do I bulk upload packs?

 Stock Availability

 This is where you can specify the number of items in stock.
-This gets displayed in the product catalogue for the sales reps to see.
-This value does not decrease as orders are placed.
+This gets displayed in the pack catalogue for the sales reps to see.
+See this guide on how to show accurate stock levels in the Onsight app.

 Pack Categories